Project PEOLC16

 Carer Support Nurse Pilot

 We have worked with carers, health and social care professionals, voluntary organisations and national leaders in carer support, to develop a new Carer Support Nurse role.
-This study explores the role's value and impact, and the feasibility of a larger study of how the role works across multiple sites.
+This study explored the role's value and impact, and the feasibility of a larger study of how the role works across multiple sites.

 Background